cebrakadabra/first-djando-python-app/README.md

+#A django project
-#This is a python application realised with the django framework
+This is a python application realised with the django framework
 ****************************************************************

 ##It’ll consist of two parts: